mumanchu/LTR507ALSOpticalSensor/README.md

 <img src="images/lux-sensor-saturation.png" alt="Lux Sensor Saturation Graph" width="300">

 If the lux value is 0, how do we know it is because of saturation or because there is no light and 0 lux is the correct value?
 If at the maximum level, how do we know if the internal calculation has overflowed?
 Unfortunately, the LTR-507 does not have an "overflow" or "saturation" bit for the lux value (it's only for the PS value).
-But the muman library has added features which handle both these situations...
+But this _mumanchu_ library has added features which handle both these situations...

 If the raw lux reading is zero, it checks the channel 0 analog reading.
 If that is also zero then it assumes no light and returns 0 lux.
 But if the channel 0 reading is not zero, it means that overflow has occurred and it returns an impossible lux reading of -1.